bs-community/blessing-skin-server/resources/misc/changelogs/en/next.md

 - Some fields at administration panel shouldn't be sortable.
 - Add missing l10n text.
 - Fixed that model was reset after resetting skin previewing.
+- Fixed that error stack doesn't show paths from plugins when AJAX has an error.

 ## Removed